-Landmark Decisions and Barrington OPS, will deliver a 1.5 day online workshop delivered over 3 consecutive half-day sessions on October 12-14 (Noon – 3:30pm Eastern) covers the basics of Activity-Based Planning (ABP) and Lean and how they can be merged into a comprehensive approach for business modeling, resource management and process improvement.
-The ABP methodology which focuses on resource/cost optimization, was popularized in research conducted by CAM-I in its ground-breaking work on “The Closed Loop”.
+Landmark Decisions and Barrington OPS, will deliver a 1.5 day online workshop delivered over 3 consecutive half-day sessions on October 12-14 (Noon – 3:30pm Eastern) covers the basics of Business Planning Analysis and Costing and Lean and how they can be merged into a comprehensive approach for business modeling, resource management and process improvement.
+The BPAC methodology which focuses on resource/cost optimization, was popularized in research conducted by CAM-I in its ground-breaking work on “The Closed Loop”.
 Lean is also a well-established business improvement discipline, originally founded in the Toyota Production System.
 It concentrates on creating more value for customers with fewer resources and as such, is well aligned with CAM-I’s ABP principles.

 Following the Lean Six Sigma DMAIC approach, combining Lean and ABP offer a means to:

 Define – understand the problem(s) within the processes and conduct a strategic and operational assessment to determine the best opportunities for business process improvements and utilize a proven methodology to tackle them